patelheet30/patelheet30/README.md

 <div align="center">

 # 💫 About Me:
-🔭 I'm currently working on ParadiseTrade, ParadiseTeamChat, and Serenity<br>📖 Graduated from Nottingham Trent University with a First-Class Honours in Data Science<br>🌱 I’m currently learning Java, AI/ML, and Financial Modelling
+🔭 I'm currently working on Nomad Express (Indie Game), and Serenity<br>📖 Graduated from Nottingham Trent University with a First-Class Honours in Data Science<br>🌱 I’m currently learning Java, AI/ML, and Financial Modelling

 ## 🌐 Socials: